doofinder/php-doofinder/src/Management_V2/docs/Api/ItemsApi.md

 # **itemTempCreate**
 > \Swagger\Client\Model\Item itemTempCreate($body, $hashid, $name)

-Creates an item in the temporal index
+Creates an item in the temporal index.

-Creates an item with the data provided in the temporal index
+Creates an item with the data provided in the temporal index.

 ### Example
 ```php